-Brendan Rodgers expects Liverpool to be tough to beat in the Champions League next season as he looks to turn it into a leading club in Europe.
+Brendan Rodgers expects Liverpool to be tough to beat in the Champions League when they return to the competition next season.

-The Reds boss was rewarded with a new long-term contract Monday after leading the Anfield club back to the Champions League with a second-place finish in the Premier League, ending a five-year absence from Europe's premier club competition.
+The Anfield manager was rewarded with a new long-term contract on Monday after leading Liverpool back to the Champions League with a second-place finish in the Premier League, ending a five-year absence from Europe's premier club competition.

 Rodgers is eager to atone for that near-miss and win the Premier League next season, but also has high hopes for the Merseyside club's Champions League campaign.

-Liverpool has won the competition five times but is expected to enter the group stage in pot three, meaning that the club will likely face a difficult assignment to qualify for the last 16.
+Liverpool have won the competition five times but are expected to enter the group stage in pot three, meaning that they will likely face a difficult assignment to qualify for the last 16.

-But Rodgers is hopeful that the legendary Anfield atmosphere in continental clashes will have an impact on Liverpool's fortunes.
+But Rodgers is hopeful that the legendary Anfield atmosphere in continental clashes will have an impact on their fortunes.